To develop, engage and recognize exceptional leaders who champion the American Idea.

 After his death in May, 2009, however, the Foundation felt compelled to expand its mission.
 For his family, friends and colleagues, there was obviously a deep personal loss.
 But just as profound, it became very apparent that a voice and set of clearly thought-out ideas were now missing from the American scene.
 The Foundation recognized that Jack Kemp’s message and life’s work of articulating and promoting ideas about growth, democracy, freedom and hope needed to continue.

 The first order of business was to preserve and advance Jack Kemp’s legacy and its impact on America’s political history and future.
-The Kemp Legacy Project grew out of a generous grant from the Conrad N. Hilton Foundation, augmented by individual donors, and enriched through partnership with the Library of Congress, the University of Virginia’s Miller Center of Public Affairs, and the Buffalo Bills.
+The Kemp Legacy Program grew out of a generous grant from the Conrad N. Hilton Foundation, augmented by individual donors, and enriched through partnership with the Library of Congress, the University of Virginia’s Miller Center of Public Affairs, and the Buffalo Bills.
 The Kemp Collection, now housed at the Library of Congress, a Kemp Chair also at the Library supporting research on the American Idea, and a wide-ranging oral history of his life and career, are ongoing near-term achievements of the Kemp Legacy Project.

 But the Foundation and its Board were equally committed to looking forward even as we honor the past.